abouhid2/volun-node/README.md

 ## Features

-- User authentication with Firebase
+- User authentication with JWT tokens and Firebase
+- Public access to read operations (no authentication required)
+- Authentication required only for creating and modifying resources
 - Entity (organization) management
 - Event management with recurrent event creation
 - Participant management with car assignment